RavensbourneWebMedia/UX-design/README.md

 ### Kidesign

-On this **team project** you will learn the methods and tools of *user research* and *iterative design*, by engaging with a challenging user group: primary school children and (their) parents.
+On this **team project** you will learn the methods and tools of *user research* and *iterative design*, by engaging with a challenging user group: primary school children.

 All the project material is [here](projects/kidesign).